Tokyo Skytree Your ultimate guide to breathtaking views

 Architectural Features

-• Neofuturistic architecture: The tower was designed by the architectural firm Nikken Sekkei and combines traditional Japanese aesthetics with modern technology.
+• Neo-futuristic architecture: The tower was designed by the architectural firm Nikken Sekkei and combines traditional Japanese aesthetics with modern technology.

 The Observation Decks: Tembo Deck and Tembo Galleria

-Tokyo Skytree offers two main observation decks, each providing different perspectives and experiences:
+The Tokyo Skytree offers two main observation decks, each providing different perspectives and experiences:

 Tembo Deck (350 meters)

-The Tembo Deck is at a height of 350 meters and is spread over three floors (340m, 345m, 350m):
+The Tembo Deck is located at 350 meters and stretches over three floors (340m, 345m, 350m):

 Tembo Galleria (450 meters)